shaunlebron/blinky/README.md

 * 9: Cylindrical Conformal: (Mercator map)
 * 10: Cylindrical Conformal Shrink: (Miller map)
 * 11: Cylindrical Stereographic: (Braun map aka Panini)

+#### Motion Sickness:
+Some lenses may induce nausea!
+I find that the **stereographic** lenses do not, as they are the only true perspective projections here.
+I recommend an fov of 180-200 using the stereographic lenses (4 and 11).